kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Why Cross Validation Helps

-Single splits vary by chance.
+Single splits vary by chance
-Cross validation reduces noise.
+Cross validation reduces noise
 Confidence improves

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.